Trying to get back on track after a binge? Asking yourself, “How do I recover after a binge?” This post is for you!

 2. Crush a workout.

 Just because you ate poorly doesn’t mean you can’t workout.
 Get back on track after a binge by sweating it out.
 If you went on a large binge, start with easy cardio – a nice walk outside or a gentle yoga workout is great.
 (Read up on beginner yoga for stay at home moms.)
 This will help your belly feel less full by helping your digestion along.
 Then you’ll be ready to crush a great workout – and potentially burn off a large portion of what you just ate.
-You can also try my home workout program, Restore The Core, for 15% off using code STRONGER18.

 3. Reset with a hot bath.

 After your workout, help your body get back on track after a binge by relaxing with a hot bath.
 You want to prepare your body for the next day so that you can feel great and crush your goals with a great workout.
 Use this time to relax and visualize a successful fresh start.
 I like to plan my next workout so that I don’t show up to the gym and sell myself short.

 4. Get your fiber.

 Eat plenty of fruit and vegetables (try my tangy power salad recipe), or try a full-system cleanse.
 After a binge, you run the risk of clogging up your system.
-Be sure to help your body cleanse itself by getting in your fruit and vegetables – you’ll get the vitamins your body craves and help your bowel movements along.
+Be sure to help your body get back on track after a binge by cleansing with fruit and vegetables – you’ll get the vitamins your body craves and help your bowel movements along.
 This will help you get rid of that heavy feeling you sometimes get after a binge or unhealthy easting sesh.
 If you try a longer cleanse like this one, it can also help you get rid of those pesky cravings.

 5. Remove the temptation.